OfficeDev/office-ui-fabric-core/ghdocs/GETTINGSTARTED.md

 1. If using a downloaded copy: After downloading and unpacking, move the Fabric folder to a location within your project.
 We recommend placing Fabric either at the project root or within a "css" type of folder.
 2. Add a reference to fabric.css in the `<head>` tag of your HTML file before any application-specific CSS.
 This ensures that you can specify overrides and additional styles with application-specific stylesheets.
 3. If you're using Fabric components, add a reference to fabric.components.css in the `<head>` after fabric.css.
 4. Optionally, you may choose to include Fabric Components' JavaScript, which is demonstration-only and should not be considered production-ready.
 We generally recommend against doing this, since the code is not extensively tested and is used only for demonstration purposes in our documentation.
 If you'd still like to include it, add a `<script>` tag with a reference to `jquery.fabric.js` or `jquery.fabric.min.js` at the end of your page's `<body>` tag.
+Note that each plugin will need to be invoked in order to run.

 ###Starter template